phylum-dev/phylum-analyze-pr-action/README.md

 The CI job will return an error (i.e., fail the build) if any of the newly added/modified dependencies from the PR fail to meet the established policy unless audit mode is specified.

-There will be no note if no dependencies were added or modified for a given PR.
+There will be no comment if no dependencies were added or modified for a given PR.
+There will be no comment when the results of the analysis are successful.
-If one or more dependencies are still processing (no results available), then the note will make that clear and the CI job will only fail if dependencies that have _completed analysis results_ do not meet the active policy.
+If one or more dependencies are still processing (no results available), then the comment will make that clear and the CI job will only fail if dependencies that have _completed analysis results_ do not meet the active policy.

 ## Prerequisites